SaladTechnologies/salad-kitchen-docs/content/docs/guides/your-pc/281-enable-virtualization-by-motherboard-gigabyte.md

 title: 'Enable Virtualization by Motherboard: Gigabyte'
 ---

-Depending on your hardware configuration, your motherboard manufacturer’s software may dictate how and where BIOS settings can be accessed and modified.
+Depending on your hardware configuration, your motherboard manufacturer's software may dictate how and where BIOS settings can be accessed and modified.
 This guide details common BIOS setup patterns on machines equipped with a motherboard manufactured by Gigabyte.

-*If you don’t know what kind of motherboard you are using, please see* [Identifying Your Motherboard](/docs/Guides/Your-PC/280-identifying-your-motherboard)_._
+*If you don't know what kind of motherboard you are using, please see* [Identifying Your Motherboard](/docs/Guides/Your-PC/280-identifying-your-motherboard)_._

 **With Intel Processors**